14

 Q15).
 What is white-box testing?

-The white-box testing strategy requires knowledge of internal paths, coding structures, and implementation of software being tested.
+The white-box testing strategy requires knowledge of internal paths, coding structures, and the implementation of the software being tested.
 It requires detailed programming skills written in later stages.

 Q16).
 What is grey-box testing?